Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Background Related Work

 \subsection{Gradient Leakage Attack}

-The seminal work of GLAs was proposed by \citet{gla}.
-Given randomly initialized dummy data $x'$ with dummy label $y'$ and uploaded gradients $g$, the server tackles a gradient matching problem as follows:
+Given randomly initialized dummy data $x'$ with dummy label $y'$ and uploaded gradients $g$, the seminal GLA \citet{gla} frames reconstruction as a gradient matching problem:

-Empirical evaluations illustrated the remarkable similarity between resulting $x'$ and clients' data $x$.
-The Follow-up work~\cite{label_leakage,igla} showed how to infer the ground-truth label $y$ from the gradients of the fully-connected layer, reducing the complexity associated with solving Equation \ref{reconstruction_process}.
+The follow-up works~\cite{label_leakage,igla} showed how to infer the ground-truth label $y$ from the gradients of the fully-connected layer, reducing the complexity of Equation \ref{reconstruction_process}.
 However, several studies~\cite{evaluate_gla,invert_grad,grad_inversion} empirically demonstrated that bad initialization causes convergence towards local optima, making recovered data noisy.
-In response, \citet{invert_grad} and \citet{gan_prior} dedicated efforts to explore various regularization techniques and heuristic tricks, including total variation, restart, and improved initialization, aiming to eliminate invalid reconstructions.
+In response, \citet{invert_grad} and \citet{gan_prior} explored various regularization techniques and heuristic tricks, including total variation, restart, and improved initialization, aiming to eliminate invalid reconstructions.
 Recently, since the output of generative models is not noisy, \citet{gga} and \citet{grad_obfuscation} trained a generative network to recover clients' data.
 The potential assumption is the availability of an abundance of data that is similar to the clients' data.
 They optimized latent vectors of the generative network to produce images whose gradients are similar to uploaded ones.